alters-mit/magnebot/doc/api/magnebot_controller.md

 ### Movement

-_These functions move or turn the Magnebot._
+These functions move or turn the Magnebot.

+##### Collisions

+By default, the Magnebot will stop moving or turning if it collides with a wall, an object with mass greater than 8, or if the previous action was in the same direction and it ended in a collision (for example, if the previous action was `move_by(1)` and it ended in a collision, `move_by(2)` will immediately fail but `move_by(-0.5)` might succeed).
+Each move and turn action has an optional `stop_on_collision` parameter that you can set to enable or disable collision detection.
+For the default collision detection rules, see `Magnebot.COLLISION_DEFAULT_ON` and `Magnebot.COLLISION_DEFAULT_OFF`.
+You can fine-tune collision detection rule (for example, adjust the mass threshold, or ignore only certain objects) via the functions `set_collision_detection_on()` and `set_collision_detection_off()`.

+##### Tipping

-_While moving, the Magnebot might start to tip over (usually because it's holding something heavy).
+While moving, the Magnebot might start to tip over (usually because it's holding something heavy).
 If this happens, the Magnebot will stop moving and drop any objects with mass > 30.
-You can then prevent the Magnebot from tipping over._
+You can then prevent the Magnebot from tipping over.

+***

 #### turn_by